Execute the Launch

 - If the intent is to enter a new market with a new product, then the emphasis is on developing both a targeted market marketing strategy and a new product launch.

-The purpose of Targeted Market Commercialization Planning is to ready the organization to implement, by engaging the work that must be completed for effective commercialization.
+The purpose of targeted market commercialization planning is to ready the organization to implement the product by engaging the work that must be completed for effective commercialization.
 It is during this period that the team is expanded as required to do the necessary work of final product development, market testing as required, and obtaining the funding necessary to commercialize.

 Develop a Commercialization Plan

-- Developing a Targeted Market Marketing Strategy: Who do you reach out to first?
+1. Develop a targeted market marketing strategy: To whom do you reach out first?
 How do you position and communicate the innovation?
 What are your proof points specific to your value proposition claims?
 How do you set pricing and address push back?

-- Field testing the upgraded product: How does the final product perform vs. those tested in the development phase?
+2. Field test the upgraded product: How does the final product perform vs. those tested in the development phase?
 What adaptions must be the beta users make to utilize the product?
 How will you support the initial customer trials?

 Finally, think launch, not leak.
 Too many innovations tend to move forward slowly, adding cost, confusion, and early competition.
-If you work above is robust, then action orientation should be the cornerstone of your commercialization.
+If your work is robust, then action orientation should be the cornerstone of your commercialization.